-Your Guide to Online Retaling on Black Friday and Cyber Monday
+Your Guide to Online Retailing on Black Friday and Cyber Monday

-Around the office we have been making plans to adjust client Pay Per Click spend for the upcoming holiday season, and specifically for Black Friday & Cyber Monday.
-Knowing that 83% of consumers will buy holiday gifts online this year (Accenture), I decided to ask some outside experts in #PPCchat for their insights on how to maximize this opportunity.
+Around the office, we have been planning to adjust client Pay Per Click spending for the upcoming holiday season, specifically for Black Friday & Cyber Monday.
+Knowing that 83% of consumers will buy holiday gifts online this year (Accenture), I asked some outside experts in #PPCchat for their insights on maximizing this opportunity.

 Start Preparing Earlier for Holiday Shopping Season

-Both Damon Gochneaur (@DamonGochneaur) and Susan Wenograd (@SusanEDub) stressed the importance of planning early.
+Both Damon Gochneaur (@DamonGochneaur) and Susan Winograd (@SusanEDub) stressed the importance of planning early.
 According to Accenture’s 2013 Retail Shopping Survey, 48% of consumers believe the best discounts will be available on Thanksgiving, Black Friday, or Cyber Monday.
 Having a strategy in place to take advantage of these beliefs is mandatory.
-Susan goes farther by suggesting the use of PPC to build a list in preparation of these highly anticipated shopping days.
-What a great way to ensure you remain on the top of mind of consumers.
+Susan goes further by suggesting the use of PPC to build a list in preparation for these highly anticipated shopping days.
+What a great way to ensure you remain on the top of the minds of consumers.

-Make Sure Mobile is a Key Component to your Strategy
+Make Sure Mobile is a Key Component of Your Strategy

 As the current marketing trends continue, more shoppers are using mobile.
-Last year during Black Friday and Cyber Monday, roughly 18% of browsers were on mobile devices and 13% of purchases were made by mobile devices.
+Last year during Black Friday and Cyber Monday, roughly 18% of browsers were on mobile devices, and mobile devices made 13% of purchases.
 This represents a 70% increase in mobile device traffic and a 96% increase in mobile device purchases versus 2011.
-Mobile will be even bigger this year, so ensure that you have a mobile optimized website and you are optimizing your ads for mobile devices.
+Mobile will be even bigger this year, so ensure you have a mobile-optimized website and optimize your ads for mobile devices.

 Showrooming & Webrooming On Black Friday Expected to Rise

 The Accenture report also highlights the increase in Showrooming and Webrooming.
 Both online and brick-and-mortar stores have a growing dynamic inserted into their conversion funnel which can lead the consumer to purchase elsewhere.
-With the rise of mobile this is only going to become more prevalent.
+With the rise of mobile, this will only become more prevalent.

-Webrooming, the process of looking at something online then making a purchase in a store is also common.
-Remember 47% of people used the desire not to pay for shipping as a reason they purchased in store instead of online.
+Webrooming, the process of looking at something online and then purchasing in a store, is also common.
+Remember, 47% of people used the desire not to pay for shipping because they purchased in-store instead of online.

 For online retailers understanding this consumer behavior can help you adjust campaigns so they bring in clients who are online after looking at a specific item in the store.
 Likewise, online conversions can be increased by offering free shipping or other incentives designed to minimize the effect of webrooming.